Everything you need to know about producing your Midsumma Festival event is here.

 Want insights into marketing and promotion?
 On the lookout for a venue?
 Trying to find some cash for your project?
 Want to learn about risk management?
 Thinking about where to take your project after Midsumma Festival?
 Answers to all your questions are below, plus more.

-Can't find what your looking for?
-Talk to Midsumma's friendly staff by email [email protected] or call 03 9296 6600.
+Can't find what you’re looking for?
+Talk to Midsumma's friendly staff by emailing [email protected] or call 03 9296 6600.
 Midsumma is National Relay Service Ready.

 Ten hottest tips for putting on your event: